jordyvandomselaar/jordy.app/content/posts/2021-03-28-getting-started-with-code-splitting-in-a-create-react-app/index.md

        </DashboardLayout>
      </ThemeProvider>
    );
 ```

 *I've set `fallback` to `null` because I don't have a loading screen.*

 This is a lot less manual work and it actually only loads the code when we need it.
 Win-win!
-Here's a CodeSandbox  where I've converted all pages to use lazy:
+Here's a CodeSandbox  where I've converted all pages to use React.lazy:

 <CodeSandbox
   title="Components are lazy-loaded per route"